-Currently I have two lectures and ten workshops available to present to your guild or group
+Currently I have three lectures and 26 workshops available to present to your guild or group

 Lectures (each are approximately one hour in length)

 My Excellent Adventure as a Quilter -- Trunk show

 My trunk show features about three dozen of the quilts I have created over the last twenty-plus years.
 The goal is to encourage other quilters by showing how my skills evolved and how I too was once a beginner.
 (Given that I bring five or so bins of quilts, this lecture is limited to destinations within driving distance from Los Angeles.)